igorlima/unapologetic-snippets/docs/algorithms-data-structures/index.md

 1. Based on the inputted query, retrieve relevant context from thevector database.
 1. Leverage context along with the query to prompt the LLM.

+Retrieval Augmented Generation (RAG) is a powerful NLP technique that combines large language models with selective access to knowledge - by providing the relevant pieces of the context from our documents. [^12]

 ## Functional Programming